Daiyan4800/comp2850-hci-starter/wk09/wk9-lab1-eval-plan-instrumentation.md

 **Answer in `wk09/reflection.md`**:

 1. **Metrics selection**: Which metrics will be most useful for identifying usability issues?
-Why did you prioritize objective vs subjective data?
+Why did you prioritise objective vs subjective data?

 2. **Ethical considerations**: What was most challenging about designing a privacy-respecting evaluation?
 How did you ensure no PII would be collected?